IgniteUI/indigo-design-docfx/en/components/input.md

 ## Types

-In Sketch and Adobe XD the Input lets you choose a preset from three options: simple, hint which comes with a helper text, and searchbar.
 In Figma we offer a choice between a simple input with or without a hint (boolean property), and a searchbar.

 <img class="responsive-img" src="../images/input_simple.png" srcset="../images/input_simple@2x.png 2x" />
 `simple`